Nutlope/covid-classifier/README.md

 I used a K nearest neighbor classifier on the raw image data from the covid scans to train my model.
 I used 80% of the images for training my model and 20% for testing it at the end.
 After fine-tuning the hyperparameters, **I ended up with an accuracy of 85.33%.**

+This was also tested with a deep learning convolutional neural network.
+However, it performed even worse, at 67%.
+This is most likely due to limited data.

 # Why does this matter

 Covid tests are ineffecient and in shortage, taking anywhere from a few days to a week (not so much in 2021 but in early 2020 this was very much the case).
 CT scans on the other hand, only take 10-30 minutes with results able to be seen immidietely.
 CT scans could solve this testing problem if a high enough accuracy is obtained.